peaster/socb/README.md

 - The modified benchmark source.
 - The user prompt containing the base source and the hardware specification

-Total performance of this benchmark is calculated as a percentage of the absolute values of each performance run.
+Total performance of this benchmark is calculated as difference in absolute values of each performance run.

-- $(Modified / Base) = R_p$, where $R_p$ is the ratio of performance increase or decrease in a system created by the LLM modified code.
+- $(Modified / Base) × 100 = R_p$, where $R_p$ is the ratio of performance increase or decrease in a system created by the LLM modified code.

 # Running the test